 - Do not raise mast to vertical until mast arms are fully raised.
 Mast will fall over backwards if raised to vertical when arms are down - 3.
 BOOM UP (with boom hoist control in cab) to raise mast (2) over center to rear. - 4.
-Stop raising mast when it contacts gantry (View A).
+Stop raising mast when it contacts gantry (View A). - 5.
+Fully lower mast arms (1, View B) using switch in operator's cab.

-- 5. Fully lower mast arms (1, View B) using switch in operator's cab. - NOTE: During step 6, the following will occur: - Mast will lower with gantry - Boom hoist wire rope will haul in automatically - Mast arms will remain down - 6.
+- NOTE: During step 6, the following will occur: - Mast will lower with gantry - Boom hoist wire rope will haul in automatically - Mast arms will remain down - 6.
 Lower gantry, as follows: - a.
-Fully extend gantry cylinders (4, View C) with remote control until cylinder rods are snug against pockets (5, View B) in gantry. - b.
-Remove cotter pins from backhitch pins (6, View C). - a.
+Extend gantry cylinders (4, View C) with remote control until cylinder rods are snug against gantry and pins (5, View C) are loose. - b.
+Remove and store pins (5). - c.
+Remove cotter pins from backhitch pins (6, View C). - d.
 Disengage backhitch pins with remote control.
 Keep pins disengaged until gantry is fully lowered.

-- b.
-Lower gantry to transport position (View D) with remote control backhitch pin holes should be aligned. - c.
+- Lower gantry to transport position (View D) with remote control - backhitch pin holes should be aligned. - f.
 Engage backhitch pins with remote control.